telerik/kendo-ui-core/docs/using-kendo-in-responsive-web-pages.md

         }
     }

 Kendo UI responsive styles use the Non-Mobile First Method with media queries having max-width breakpoints.
 Max-width refers to every window or device with width or screen-width of less than or equal to the amount given.
 That said, styles written e.g. under 480px breakpoint will override the base styles on screens of max-width equal to 480px or less.

+# Responsive UI enhancements
+These utilize media queries and include built-in UI enhancements for scalability and improved user experience on different form factors.

+Such features are available for widgets like grid, scheduler, etc., and you can see them in action [here](http://demos.telerik.com/kendo-ui/responsive/).